Certified Deaf Interpreter (CDI)

 - Review all pertinent CDI webpages on the CASLI website

-- Submit proof of meeting the 40 hour training requirement to RID
+- Submit an audiogram or letter from audiologist and proof of meeting the 40 hour training requirement to RID

 - Apply for the CDI Knowledge Exam